TonnyChristian/Malaria/README.md

 Malaria blood detector based Deep Learning.

-These are the codes used in the project.
+These are the codes used in the project: "Malaria blood detector based Deep Learning" .

 The code is made of two part: training and testing model & detection of parasites on an image(automated detection).